Dynamic analysis enhances issue resolution: Evaluation

-We implemented our approach based on \textbf{SWE-agent} due to its stability and widespread adoption in the open-source community.
-In terms of tool usage, we only adopted the basic code search and editing tool \texttt{'edit\_anthropic'} from its framework.
-Notably, our method is designed to be framework-agnostic and can be seamlessly adapted to any agent framework equipped with a configured runtime environment.
-Regarding resource constraints, we adhered to the standard configuration: a maximum limit of $250$ steps and a budget cap of \$1.00 per instance.
+\textbf{Implementation.} We implemented our approach based on \sweagent due to its stability and widespread adoption in the open-source community.
+Our method is framework-agnostic and can be adapted to agent frameworks with a configured runtime environment.